ktosox/Wild_Jam_01_2019/README.md

 - ~~adding entrance and exit portals~~ done, 1 portal class

-- ~~spawn and despawn animations - make it very zoomed at start and zoom out to game mode, at end zoom in and fade out~~ partialy implemented
+- ~~spawn and despawn animations - make it very zoomed at start and zoom out to game mode, at end zoom in and fade out~~ done

 - ~~a nice engine buzz? pitch depends on core heat~~ done